refinedev/refine/documentation/docs/faq.md

 });
 ```

-## How can I ensure a query is only runned after a certain variable is available and not on load?
+## How can I ensure a query is only run after a certain variable is available and not on load?

-Note that `data` related hooks (`useMany`, `useOne`, etc.) can also accept all `useQuery` options, which allows you to implement dependent queries whereby a query is only runned after a certain data  is available.
+Note that `data` related hooks (`useMany`, `useOne`, etc.) can also accept all `useQuery` options, which allows you to implement dependent queries whereby a query is only run after a certain data  is available.
 This is particularly useful if you want `useMany` to only run after a certain data is available and not on load.

 [Refer to react-query docs on **dependent queries** for more information  → ](https://react-query.tanstack.com/guides/dependent-queries)

 -   Suppose you want this query to run after `categoryIds` is fetched by a preceding query, you can set  `enabled` to `categoryIds.length > 0`.
-This will ensure that `useMany` is only runned after `categoryIds` is fetched.
+This will ensure that `useMany` is only run after `categoryIds` is fetched.

 ```tsx
 useMany({